 Suzanne Keeptwo, Métis from Québec, is a multi-faceted creative artist of Algonkin (Kitchesipirini)/French & Irish descent.
-She is a professional educator, writer, editor, and journalist, and passionate advocate for indigenous rights and cultural sensitivity.
-Her area of expertise is in bridging gaps of understanding between indigenous and non - indigenous Canadians - a role that brings her across the nation as Cultural Advisor, Indigenous Content Consultant, Spokesperson and Facilitator.
-In 2012, Suzanne developed a unique arts and culture-based experiential learning model, The Exchange Experience: Validating 500 Years of First Nations History, which uses movement, poetry, music and dramatic technique to inspire heartfelt learning.
-She also provides a more conventional Cultural Sensitivity Information Session, Indigenous Realities: Exploring Identities, Cultural Differences, Stereotypes and Internal Struggles.
+She is a professional writer, editor, teacher, and experienced journalist.
+Suzanne is a passionate advocate for Indigenous rights and cultural awareness.
+Her area of expertise is in bridging gaps of understanding between Indigenous and non - Indigenous Canadians - a role that brings her across the nation as a professional facilitator.
+The author of We All Go Back To The Land:The Who, Why, and How of Land Acknowledgments (2021), Suzanne promotes traditional peoples' Original Agreement to respect and protect the Earth Mother.
+She adheres to traditional Values of Old and promotes the Indigenization of contemporary-world constructs.

 Since 2012, Suzanne has delivered a unique art and culture-based experiential learning workshop, The Exchange Experience: Validating 500 Years of First Nations History, which uses movement, poetry, storytelling, music, and dramatic technique, within an Anishinaabe construct, to inspire heartfelt learning.
 Since 2016, Suzanne's arts-based cultural awareness information session, Indigenous Realities: Exploring Identities, Cultural Differences, Stereotypes, and Internal Struggles has been hosted by various federal, academic, private, and cultural organizations across the country.